-It is important that they feel they belong, can connect with others, and have independence and choice in their lives.
+It is important that you feel you belong, can connect with others, and have independence and choice in your lives.

 We aim to provide our information, services, events and facilities in an inclusive, accessible, respectful and non-discriminatory way.

-Known locally as Glenorchy Together, this project has been the result of a partnership between RMIT University's Social and Global Studies Centre, Baptcare, Glenorchy City Council, and a core group of community members who identify as having a disability.
+The Glenorchy Together Project is a partnership between RMIT University’s Social and Global Studies Centre, Baptcare, Glenorchy City Council, and a core group of community members who identify as having a disability.

 Formed in response to the rapid and profound changes taking place in Australia’s community sector, Glenorchy Together has sought to explore two key questions:

 - How can we best conduct community capacity building work in an NDIS environment?

 - What conditions need to be in place to enable people with a disability to lead this kind of work?

 The following report details the project’s processes, outcomes, and insights.